prggmr/zf2-docpx/zend/Filter/FilterChain.rst

 attach
 ------

-.. function:: attach($callback, [$priority = 1000])
+.. function:: attach()

     Attach a filter to the chain

-    :param callable|FilterInterface $callback: A Filter implementation or valid PHP callback
+    :param callable|FilterInterface: A Filter implementation or valid PHP callback
-    :param int $priority: Priority at which to enqueue filter; defaults to 1000 (higher executes earlier)
+    :param int: Priority at which to enqueue filter; defaults to 1000 (higher executes earlier)

     :throws Exception\InvalidArgumentException: